 (4) The account can be opened in any branch of the State Bank of India or its Associates (except offices managed by single officer/clerk) or in any Head Post Office or any selection grade sub post office or in any of the nationalised banks.

 (5) An individual can open a Public Provident Fund Account in his own name.
-He can also open an additional account on behalf of a minor of whom he is guardian.
+He can also open an additional account on behalf of a minor or a person of unsound mind of whom he is guardian.
 He can subscribe any amount in multiples of Rs.
-5/- of not less than Rs.500/- and not more than Rs.1,00,000/- in a year in each of his account.
-A year for the purpose of the Scheme means a financial year (1st April to 31st March).
-The deposits in excess of Rs.
-1,00,000 made during a year will not carry any interest and will not be eligible for rebate.
+50/- of not less than Rs.500/- and not more than Rs.1,50,000/- in a year in each of his account. .

 (6) Those having General Provident Fund or Employees’ Provident Fund Account can also open a Public Provident Fund Account.